In this article, we have explained how to build and install GNU Make tool using apt-get or by building from source code.

 We have explained how to build and install Make tool using different ways:

 - Using build-essential package

 To install Cmake using apt-get, use the following commands:

-sudo apt-get update sudo apt-get -y install make
+sudo apt-get -y install make

 Using build-essential package